Jagoda Marinić

-Jagoda Marinić (born September 20, 1977 in Waiblingen) is a prize-winning author, novelist, playwright, essayist, and journalist from Germany.
-She has what is often called a “migrant background,” a term she rejects; her parents emigrated from Dalmatia in Croatia, SFR Yugoslavia to Germany in the 1970s.
-She herself was born in Germany, became a German citizen, and speaks and writes in prominent venues about identity, migration, citizenship, and integration.
-She lives in Heidelberg.
+Jagoda Marinić (born September 20, 1977 in Waiblingen) is a novelist, playwright, essayist, journalist, and podcaster from Germany.
+She speaks and writes in prominent venues about identity, migration, citizenship, and integration.

 Early life and education

+Her parents emigrated from Dalmatia in Croatia, SFR Yugoslavia to Germany in the 1970s.
+She herself was born in Germany, became a German citizen living in Heidelberg.
 Marinić studied American literature, German literature, and political science at Heidelberg University.
+Marinić rejects the term migration background.

 Career

 Marinić's first book of stories, Eigentlich ein Heiratsantrag, [Actually a Marriage Proposal] was published in 2001 and she received the Grimmelshausen-Preis for her 2005 story collection Russische Bücher [Russian Books].
 Both collections appeared with Suhrkamp.
 She published her first novel, Die Namenlose [The No-Name] in 2006.
 Her second novel, Restaurant Dalmatia was published in 2013 by Hoffmann und Campe and has been widely reviewed.
 It is set in Toronto, Berlin, and Croatia, and explores the self-awareness and homecomings of uprooted, displaced characters as they gain a sense of identity in a fractured world.